khaors/geocompr/main.md

 - Applied researchers and analysts in public, private or third-sector organisations who need the reproducibility, speed and flexibility of a command-line language such as R in applications dealing with spatial data as diverse as Urban and Transport Planning, Logistics, Geo-marketing (store location analysis) and Emergency Planning <!-- please add further examples-->

 The book is designed for intermediate-to-advanced R users interested in geocomputation and R beginners who have prior experience with geographic data.
-If you are new to both R and geographic data do not be discouraged: we provide links to further materials and describe the nature of spatial data from a beginner's perspective in Chapter \@ref(spatial-class) and in links provided in the next paragraph.
+If you are new to both R and geographic data do not be discouraged: we provide links to further materials and describe the nature of spatial data from a beginner's perspective in Chapter \@ref(spatial-class) and in links provided below.

-The chapters tend to increase difficulty and within each chapter we cover content that is easier and most important first.
+We aim to make R's famously steep learning curve more mellow and less rollercoaster: the chapters increase in difficulty as the book progresses; each chapter starts relatively easy and covers the most important topics first to make the book as accessible as possible.
-Completing the exercises at the end of each chapter will ensure you have understood their content.
+Exercises can be found at the end of each chapter.
+Completing these encourages using R interactively to solve geospatial problems, ensuring you can operationalize the concepts and code in each chapter.

 Impatient readers are welcome to dive straight into the practical examples, starting in Chapter \@ref(spatial-class).
 However, we recommend reading about the wider context of *Geocomputation with R* in Chapter \@ref(intro) first.